hello-robot/stretch_mujoco/docs/using_mujoco_simulator_with_stretch.md

 Use `sim.pull_status()` to fetch the joint states of the robot.

-This method returns a `StretchStatus` [dataclass](../stretch_mujoco/status.py) with the names of all the joints populated.
+This method returns a `StatusStretchJoints` [dataclass](../stretch_mujoco/datamodels/status_stretch_joints.py) with the names of all the joints populated.

 The statuses of all the joints are fetched at the same time.